The Israeli

 Tel Aviv.
 But still

-, with petitions signed by over 1,000 doctors and medical
+the protests grew, with petitions signed by over 1,000 doctors and medical

 staff; 100 air crew refused to man deportation flights and called upon their